Shuffle/Shuffle-docs/docs/app_creation.md

 mkdir office365mgmt
 cp -R /Shuffle/shuffle-apps/python-playground/* .
 ```
-The directory structure under the app folder such match the expected above.
+The directory structure under the app folder should match the expected above.
 The above will make your app folder, and copy the template files from python-playground to your app, you will modify these shortly.
 Now using winscp, or some other method, upload your python app to the /src/ directory of your apps folder.